ordinaryzelig/capybara_minitest_spec/README.md

 ## Testing

 This gem was tested by basically copying the Capybara spec located in 'spec/rspec/matchers_spec.rb' and altering the test to run with MiniTest.
 Capybara uses xpath as a submodule of the git repository.
-When adding this gem to gemtesters (http://test.rubygems.org/gems/capybara_minitest_spec), it sounded like too much trouble to check out the submodule, so I just used the regular gem.
+I used the regular gem.